SE7EN-Lab/kubernetes-handson/Installation_Bootstrapping/k8s-virtualbox/README.md

             - Generate CSR for admin user using its private key (admin user must be part of system:masters group) to perform adminstrative actions on K8s cluster via kubectl
             - Sign CSR for admin user using CA's identity(ca.crt & ca.key) that auto generates admin user certificate (admin.crt)
             - Whoever has access to admin.key & admin.crt can gain admin access to K8s cluster.
-            - kubectl must be configured with above details to perform administrative actions on K8s
+            - kubectl must be configured with above details to perform administrative actions on K8s cluster.

         - kube-controller-manager
             - Generate private key for controller manager (kube-controller-manager.key)